 After a full history and a standard physical examination, your doctor may determine that you need to undergo a series of tests to determine if you’ve developed heart failure.
 Testing can include:

-- Blood tests which may include sodium and potassium levels, albumin, creatinine and certain biomarker levels
+Blood tests which may include sodium and potassium levels, albumin, creatinine and certain biomarker levels to detect heart failure and heart muscle damage

-- An electrocardiogram (EKG or ECG) to see if you had a heart attack or if the left ventricle is enlarged.
-It will also catch abnormal heart rhythms.
+An electrocardiogram (EKG or ECG) to see if you had a heart attack or if the left ventricle is enlarged (but it will also catch abnormal heart rhythms)

-- An echocardiogram to examine the heart’s structure and motion.
+An echocardiogram to examine the heart’s structure, motion, and muscle squeeze

-- Exercise stress test to see how your heart responds to the stress of exercise
+Exercise stress test to see how your heart responds to the stress of exercise as well as to evaluate for heart artery blockages

-- Cardiac catheterization, which helps to identify (and possibly open) blockages in blood vessels to the heart.
+Cardiac catheterization to help to identify (and possibly open) blockages in blood vessels to the heart

-- Magnetic Resonance Imaging (MRI) to see the heart’s structure and how well blood is flowing through major vessels of the heart and within the heart itself.
+Magnetic Resonance Imaging (MRI) to see the heart’s structure in great detail and how well blood is flowing through major vessels of the heart and within the heart itself using magnetic imaging

 Treating heart failure